ziminl/youtube-channel-download/README.md

 > pip install yt-dlp

-with input link, download all video, shorts, playlist in each folder
+With input link, download all video, shorts, playlist in each folder.